Laguna1989/obsidian_notes/Learnings/books/Robert C Martin - Agile Software Development/1 - Agile Practices.md

 # Testing

-- Tests First means that the Software ist conveniently callable
+- Tests First means that the Software is conveniently callable
 - Tests First forces us to decouple the software
 - Writing Test before Code improves our Designs
 - Unit Test are White Box Tests, which verify the individual mechanisms of the system